 - Grant Wilson: Lead investigator and co-founder of TAPS

-- Dave Tango: Investigator
+- Dave Tango: Investigator and Tech Manager

 - Dustin Pari: Investigator